-While Goodwin investigated by means of numerical experiments in [13] the dynamic outcomes that can be obtained superimposing exogenous cycles to cycles endogenously generated by a model, we will analytically show the effect produced on the periodic orbits of System (2.1) by the exogenous periodic variation in one of the model parameters.
-In view of making our choice empirically grounded, we will focus on $\sigma$ , i.e., the capital-output ratio, since, keeping the capital level constant, production is certainly influenced by phenomena that are periodic in nature.
-We can e.g. consider the oscillatory behavior during the solar year of the energy price in electricity markets in consequence of the varying demand over the months or the different supply in the agricultural commodity markets in the various seasons.
-To fix ideas, we concentrate on the second phenomenon, since it is clear that north of the equator, for instance in Europe and in the United States, supply in the agricultural commodity markets is larger from April to October than during the remaining part of the year.
-Hence, for the capital-output ratio $\sigma$ we can assume a periodic alternation between a higher value, that we will call $\sigma^{(I)}$ , referring to fall and winter, and a lower value, which may be seen as a perturbation of the former, that we will call $\sigma^{(II)}$ , referring to spring and summer.
-We stress however that a similar assumption about a periodic variation made on any other model parameter would produce analogous results in terms of generated dynamics, since all parameters affect, in some way, the center position.
+While Goodwin investigated, by means of numerical experiments in [1], the dynamic outcomes that can be obtained by superimposing exogenous cycles to cycles endogenously generated by a model, we analytically show the effect produced on the periodic orbits of System (1) by the exogenous periodic variation in one of the model parameters.
+In view of making our choice empirically grounded, we focus on σ , i.e., the capital-output ratio, since, keeping the capital level constant, production is certainly influenced by phenomena that are periodic in nature.
+We can, for example, consider the oscillatory behavior during the solar year of the energy price in electricity markets in consequence of the varying demand over the months, or the different supply in the agricultural commodity markets in the various seasons.
+To fix ideas, we concentrate on the second phenomenon, since it is clear that north of the equator, for instance, in Europe and in the United States, supply in the agricultural commodity markets is larger from April to October than during the remaining part of the year.
+Hence, for the capital-output ratio σ we can assume a periodic alternation between a higher value, that we call $\sigma^{(I)}$, referring to fall and winter, and a lower value, which may be seen as a perturbation of the former, that we call $\sigma^{(11)}$, referring to spring and summer (In regard to seasonal variations in demand and energy price in electricity markets, according to [14], which refers to [13], "Cycles and seasonality have for a long time been observed in electricity markets.
+There are hourly, daily, weekly, and seasonal fluctuations in prices and demand".
+See also [30] for a seasonal electricity demand and pricing analysis).
+We stress, however, that a similar assumption about a periodic variation made on any other model parameter would produce analogous results in terms of generated dynamics, since all parameters affect, in some way, the center position.